 The RSA is considered reliable and safe for its secrecy and privacy features.
 RSA also offers integrity where the content stays in its original form in exchange phase.
 Disadvantages of RSA is that it takes longest encryption time.it requires of similar lengths for c and which is not easy to meet the requirement .Padding techniques are required in this case which leads to more processing time.[15]

-DSA: Digital Signature Algorithm
+DSA Algorithm:

 A digital signature algorithm (DSA) refers to a standard for digital signatures [16].
 It was introduced in 1991 by the National Institute of Standards and Technology (NIST) as a better method of creating digital signatures.
 Along with RSA, DSA is also considered one of the most preferred digital signature algorithms used today [16].
 DSA does not encrypt message digests using private key or decrypt message digests using public key.
 Instead, it uses unique mathematical functions to create a digital signature consisting of two 160-bit numbers, which are originated from the message digests and the private key.
 DSA makes use of the public key for authenticating the signature, but the authentication process is more complicated when compared with RSA [16].
 DSAs are exclusively used for digital signatures and make no provisions for encrypting data; it is typically not subject to import or export restrictions, which are often enforced on RSA [16].